The COFFEE Brewing Rabbit Hole

 One of your goals with the bloom is to get the grounds as evenly wet as possible, as fast as possible.
 This ensures the most even extraction at the end of the brew.
 The very bottom of your coffee bed (in a conical brewer like a v60) receives water later than the top of the coffee.
 A “divot” helps to alleviate this and also free up some hidden bubbles of CO2.

-The SCA recommends having your coffee slurry reach 195-205F in order to extract the very tastiest compounds and acids from your coffee.
-Recent studies and experiments have shown that heat loss occurs very quickly from kettle to coffee, so starting with water that’s near boiling is the best practice.
-Some newer findings also show that the tastiest acids in the coffee come out early in the brewing process, but only if the temperature is hot enough.
+The Specialty Coffee Association recommends having your coffee slurry reach 195-205F in order to extract the very tastiest compounds and acids from your coffee.
+Recent studies and experiments have shown that heat loss occurs very quickly from kettle to coffee, so starting with water that’s near boiling is the best practice for lighter roasted coffees.
+If you're a dark roast fan, wait about a minute after boil.
+Some newer findings show that the tastiest acids in the coffee come out early in the brewing process, but only if the temperature is hot enough.

 Swirling the bloom